-The purpose of VTRA is to promote a common language and understanding of threat assessment, make use of the expertise of community partners, and encourage a multidisciplinary approach to violence prevention.
-It is important to note that the VTRA process is not disciplinary in nature, although at times there is a parallel discipline process that occurs simultaneously based on each unique situation.
+The purpose of VTRA is to promote a common language and understanding of threat assessment, make use of community partners' expertise, and encourage a multidisciplinary approach to violence prevention.
+It is important to note that the VTRA process is not disciplinary in nature, although there may be a parallel disciplinary process occurring simultaneously based on each unique situation.

 VTRA is considered a supportive process where teams engage in a detailed analysis of what is happening in a student's life in collaboration with families.
 Trained VTRA teams work from the perspective that serious violence is an evolutionary process.
 The role of the VTRA team is to determine why there was an increase or change in the baseline behaviour and whether the individual poses a risk to self or others.
-After the analysis is completed, the team identifies and develops strategies and interventions to reduce identified risk enhancers that exist and support families to implement a plan to improve trajectory.
+After the analysis is completed, the team identifies and develops strategies and interventions to reduce identified risk enhancers and support families in implementing a plan to improve the student's trajectory.

-This protocol is founded on the work of Kevin Cameron and the Center for Trauma-Informed Practice (CTIP) (formerly the North American Center for Threat Assessment and Trauma Response) and as such, reflects research and evidence-based practices from the fields of medical and mental health, law enforcement, threat management and more.
+This protocol is based on the work of Kevin Cameron and the Center for Trauma-Informed Practice (CTIP) (formerly the North American Center for Threat Assessment and Trauma Response) and reflects research and evidence-based practices from the fields of medical and mental health, law enforcement, threat management and more.